frederic-bouquet/phyphox-dataviz-tools/README.md

 -  **SN_no_change.py**: must be used in a Single Number visualization.
 It calculates the mean, which is also the default behavior when no script is used.

+-  **SN_last_data.py**: must be used in a Single Number visualization.
+It sends the last received data value.

 -  **SN_mean_double.py**: must be used in a Single Number visualization.
 It doubles the data and calculates the mean.

 -  **SN_mean_double_with_test.py**: must be used in a Single Number visualization, and needs the extravariable `user_parameter` defined in the configuration.
 The phyphox experiment should send data and a buffer with the Id `user_parameter` on each send.
 If the value of `user_parameter` is zero, the data are ignored, if not the data are doubled and averaged.